 “One thousand thirty-seven years old.”
-Elcro didn’t seem to be embarrassed about his age and instead seem proud of it.
+Elcro didn’t seem to be embarrassed about his age and instead seemed proud of it.

-“We live long.
-Your father is three thousand forty two years old and your mother.”
+“We live longer.
+Your father is three thousand forty-two years old and your mother.”

 “No, she died when she was five thousand nine hundred seventy-three years old.”